Jake has a degree in English literature and spends most of his free time reading and writing.

 Thou hast been as one in suff’ring all that suffers nothing, a man that Fortune’s buffets and rewards hast ta’en with equal thanks; the blest are those whose blood and judgment are so well co-meddled, that they are not a pipe for Fortune’s finger to sound what stop she please.
 Give me that man that is not passion’s slave, and I will wear him in my heart’s core, ay, in my heart of heart, as I do thee.
 (III.ii.65-74)

-Horatio is described as well balanced and not prone to excess emotion, he truly is the middle to the two extremes of Hamlet and Laertes.
+Horatio is described as well-balanced and not prone to excess emotion; he truly is the middle of the two extremes of Hamlet and Laertes.
 That this balanced center is idealized is evident in the fact that Horatio is essentially the only survivor who can give a nearly full account of the events of the tragedy.

 Both Hamlet and Laertes conduct themselves dishonourably upon learning of the murder of their respective fathers.
 Hamlet, despite being certain more often than not throughout the play that the news of his father’s ghost is genuine, does not effectively answer the call of duty that I argue is necessary to be considered honourable until he has engaged in a serious of events leading to his own death shortly after finally killing revenging his father.
 Laertes is quick to respond to the news of his father’s death, and in his intense reaction, rejects all sense of honorable morals and resorts to treacherous deception, with the prompting of Claudius, to kill Hamlet.
-I have thoroughly demonstrated how Hamlet and Laertes are in essentially equivalent situations, and that the play points this out through the exchange between fathers and sons early in the play regarding travel.
-It is the death of both Hamlet and Laertes, as well as Horatio’s survival, that I argue is the device by which the play idealizes Horatio’s position on the centre of the spectrum.
+I have thoroughly demonstrated how Hamlet and Laertes are in essentially equivalent situations and that the play points this out through the exchange between fathers and sons early in the play regarding travel.
+I argue that the death of Hamlet and Laertes, as well as Horatio’s survival, is the device by which the play idealizes Horatio’s position on the center of the spectrum.

 Day, J. F. R. "Primers of Honor: Heraldry, Heraldry Books, and English Renaissance Literature."
 The Sixteenth Century Journal 22.1 (1990): 93-103.
 JSTOR.
 Web.
 07 Feb.
 2010.